phnmnl/workflow-demo/README.md

 In the previous command we build the image, naming it *log2transformation*, and specifying the current directory as the build context.
 To successfully run this command, it is very important that the build context, the current directory, contains both the *Dockerfile* and the *log2transformation.r* script.
 If everything works fine it will say that the image was successfully built.

 The `docker run` command serves to run a service that has been previously built.
+You can use this [input data](https://raw.githubusercontent.com/phnmnl/workflow-demo/master/data/log2_input.xls) to try out the following command.

 ```
-$ docker run -v /host/directory/data:/data log2transformation /data/inputdata_.xls /data/output.xls
+$ docker run -v /host/directory/data:/data log2transformation /data/log2_input.xls /data/log2_output.xls
 ```

-In the previous command
+In the previous command we use the `-v` argument to specify a directory on our host machine, that will be mount on the Docker container.
+This directory is supposed to contain the [log2_input.xls](https://raw.githubusercontent.com/phnmnl/workflow-demo/master/data/log2_input.xls) file.
+Then we specify the name of the container that we aim to run (*log2transformation*), and the arguments that will be passed to the entry point command.
+We mounted the host direcory under */data* in the Docker container, hence we use the arguments to instruct the R script to read/write the input from/to it.

-To run your service you need to provide it with the name of your input and output files and you need to add a data volume to your image containging your input file.
-To add/create a volume you use the -v flag followed by the path/to/your/file:path/in/image.
+You can read more on how to develope Docker images on the Docker [documentation](https://docs.docker.com/).

 ###Share your microservice source code on GitHub